LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 ---

-Another approach to achieve modality-level fission is based on *Information Theory* by [Shannon, 1948](https://ieeexplore.ieee.org/document/6773024) that defines the *Information Content I* of a sample $x$ as:
+Another approach for achieving modality-level fission is based on *Information Theory* by [Shannon, 1948](https://ieeexplore.ieee.org/document/6773024) which defines the _Information_ Content I* of a sample $x$ as:

 $$I(x)\sim\frac{1}{p(x)}$$